Uixy/Scratch-Roblox/README.md

 ![alt text](https://i.imgur.com/hU17llL.png)

 # Installation
-Currently not done enough for a public installation to be currently avalaible consider commiting to help us get to a state were we can release Scratch-Roblox to the public soon.
+Currently not done enough for a public installation to be currently available, consider commiting to help us get to a state were we can release Scratch-Roblox to the public soon.